TEFL Affiliate Marketing Scam

 Some common examples of the TEFL Affiliate Marketing Scam:

-1. An affiliate marketer that has never taken a TEFL course wants in on some of the TEFL money.
+1. An affiliate marketer who has never taken a TEFL course wants in on some of the TEFL money.
 They start promoting one (or more) TEFL courses and to do so they hype up the benefits of taking the TEFL program – such as lying about its accreditation status.
 The affiliate marketer begins to earn a steady stream of income, but graduates of the program soon discover that the TEFL course and end certificate are not as “internationally recognized” or “amazing” as they were led to believe.

-2. An affiliate marketer starts out as a genuine TEFL program graduate.
+2. An affiliate marketer starts as a genuine TEFL program graduate.
 They believe in the program that they are promoting, but they could make so much more money if they were to promote other TEFL programs as well.
 They start promoting more and more TEFL programs, without having any direct experience with those programs, and end up falling into the same moral bankruptcy stage as the affiliate marketer in example (1.) – hyping up TEFL programs with false claims.

 How can I detect whether a website owner is an affiliate marketer?